hetrox8/Blog_App/README.md

 # 📖 Blog App <a name="about-blog-project"></a>

-This is a Blog App build with Ruby on Rails where clients can post , comment and also leave a like for the favorite post they like.
+This is a Blog App build with Ruby on Rails where clients can post and comment and also leave a like for the favorite post they like.

 ## 🛠 Built With <a name="built-with"></a>